PoverSun/learngit/readme.txt

-this is a git test.
+Creating a new branch is quick AND simple.